(1) What does Content request mean?

 (10) How often will NERS Content voting ballots take place?

-It is planned to organize NERS Content voting ballots twice a year, in the spring and in the autumn.
+It is planned to organize NERS Content voting ballots once a year.
 New Content requests can be submitted at any time by IGeLU/ELUNA institutions.

 (11) What is the Regional Group drop down list?